knapkova/knapkova/README.md

 # 👋 Hi, I'm Tereza Knapková

-🎓 Computer Science Student at Aarhus University (specializing in AI & Cryptology)
+🎓 Master’s student in Computer Science at Aarhus University — specialization in AI & Cryptology (2025 - *2027)
-💻 Tech Explorer & Fast Learner
+🎓 Bachelor’s in Software Engineering from Tomas Bata University in Zlín (2025) 💻 Tech explorer & fast learner
 ---

 ## About Me